PaloAltoNetworks/pan-stix/README.md

 # pan-stix

-A package to convert Palo Alto Networks threat information into STIX.
+A package to convert Palo Alto Networks threat information into STIX/MAEC format.

 ## Requirements